Thunderfenril/Moe-Ninja-Girls-bot/readme.md

 ### Code

     01. Work on the options for the commands
-    02. Test the dm command _Might be broken_
+    02. Redo the dm command
     03. Need to change the way the test are done _(value == 'variable')_
     04. Change the local variable to the format: _name
     05. Rework the profile command with the use of button.